AbdElAziz333/SmoothBoot-Reloaded/README.md

 Change # of threads used by Minecraft executors.
 Change the thread priority of each thread.
-Everything is configurable in the mod config.
+Everything is configurable in the mod config, For more information, please read the [Smooth Boot (Reloaded) Wiki](https://github.com/AbdElAziz333/Canary/wiki/Configuration-File).

 ### License